New York Radical Women: Publications

-The organization compiled and published feminist texts in Notes from the First Year (1968), followed by Notes from the Second Year (1970).
-"Principles" by New York Radical Women was included in the 1970 anthology Sisterhood Is Powerful edited by Robin Morgan.
+NYRW was influential in the burgeoning women in print movement, which sought to establish alternative communications networks of feminist periodicals, presses, and bookstores created by and for women.
+Second-wave feminists were suspicious of the mainstream press and alternative New Left publications, which were often sexist in their content and editorial policies.
+The group published Notes from the First Year in 1968, which was the watershed year for separatist feminist publications.
+Over 560 feminist publications were published in the following five years.

 Notes from the First Year is based on speeches given by members and discussions held at the weekly meetings of the New York Radical Women in 1968.
 This pamphlet was part of a movement of mimeographed movement journals that coincided with the new radical feminism erupting in the United States.
-Many pieces from this pamphlet were foundational in the development of what we now call women and gender studies.
+Many pieces from this pamphlet were foundational in the development of the nascent discipline of women and gender studies.
 The pamphlet notably marks the first appearance of the theory that would later grow into Anne Koedt's well-known pamphlet and book, The Myth of the Vaginal Orgasm.

-Notes from the Second Year was created in response to the popularity and demand for Notes from the First Year.
+Notes from the Second Year, published in 1970, was created in response to the popularity and demand for Notes from the First Year.
 It was produced as a radical feminist periodical to present new ideas and clarify relevant political issues.
 Articles chosen were seen to be politically important and/or influential and have the potential to open up further debate.
 With its choice to publish new material rather than material that had already been widely circulated, the publication notably marks the first appearance of foundational women and gender studies theories such as Carol Hanisch's "The Personal Is Political", and Kate Millett's "Sexual Politics: A Manifesto for Revolution", which would later become part of her classic feminist book Sexual Politics.

+"Principles" by New York Radical Women was included in the 1970 anthology Sisterhood Is Powerful edited by Robin Morgan.